 One day at a friend’s party, she met Patrizio.
-They fell in love and she quickly forgot about returning to the States…Weeks turned into months and she decided to stay.
+They fell in love and she decided to postpone her return to the States…Weeks turned into months and she decided to stay.
 Now that she had met Patrizio, she was living a completely different life in Italy.
 He introduced her to a lot of people and she felt more integrated into the Italian society.
-After moving in with him, she didn’t feel so financially vulnerable as she knew that Patrizio would be there if she lost her teaching post due to the financial crisis that Italy and the rest of Southern Europe was going through.
+After moving in with him, she didn’t feel so financially vulnerable as she knew that Patrizio would be there if she lost her teaching post due to the financial crisis that Italy and the rest of Southern European countries were going through.

-But she could not support the idea of depending on her boyfriend/partner so she was determined to find a solution to her unstable employment situation.
-She had realized by now that it was not easy to find a good job while living in a foreign country and she didn’t mind the idea of starting from zero with a small business or a project but the big question was always….
+But she could not support the idea of depending on someone so she was determined to find a solution to her unstable employment situation.
+She had realized by now that it was not easy to find a good job while living in a foreign country and she didn’t mind the idea of starting from zero with a small business or a project but the big question was always….”What?”

 What could I do????

-Then one day, while in a Facebook group for Teachers in Italy, she came across a post in a forum for expats and learnt how the author of the post had become “location Independent” by creating a blog, mixing her skills and passion, and was now living in Argentina.
-The idea really appealed to Kelly and she decided to research more into this location Independence concept, as it could be a good solution for her.
+Then one day, while in a Facebook group for Teachers in Italy, she came across a post by a girl who was enquiring about Travelling around Tuscany, She had become “digital nomad” by creating a blog, writing content combining her skills and passion in marketing to get online clients.
+The idea of Digital Nomad really appealed to Kelly and she decided to research more into this concept, as it could be a good solution for her.
 She was already doing quite a lot of things on her laptop and wouldn’t mind spending more time online learning about blogging and using social media to support a business.
-At this time, she still had some money saved that could help her to get started and wouldn’t mind spending it on learning a new skill or even getting coaching from someone who had done it.
+At this time, she still had some money left from her savings that she could use to get started.
+She wouldn’t mind spending it on learning a new skill or even getting coaching from someone who had done it.